mocks-server/website/docs/api-routes-handler.md

 #### `middleware(req, res, next)`

-This is the middleware that will be called when the route url matches and the specific variant should be used.
+This is the middleware that will be called when the route url matches and the specific variant type corresponds to this route handler (it is equal to the route handler id).

 #### `get plainResponsePreview()`